jvaught01/amz-sales-use-tax-app/README.md

 -   **project_name**: A unique name for your Zappa project.
 -   **runtime**: The Python runtime to use (e.g., `python3.10`).

-Make sure to replace `"your-s3-bucket-name"` with your actual S3 bucket name.
+Make sure to replace `"your-s3-bucket-name"` with your actual S3 bucket name(example: "s3_bucket": "zappa-v1kpvbat6",).

 Once these steps are complete, your environment will be ready for deploying the application.